alextanhongpin/nodejs-rest/README.md

 + clear definition of business logic
 + able to combine multiple calls and return a combined JSON (example when calling a list, and getting total count/pagination)

+I apologize if I did not make my point clear enough.

-// Todo, create a better way to visualize them
+TODO: Find a better way to explain this concept.
 Here's the usual way of writing an Express routes:

 For each API calls...